Dili’s Log 傾聽你的心 ― dedicated to the people that got me here.

 On Humanity & Causes – I regard Business as important as Charity because innovations solve human problems and enhance standards of living, see an excerpt.
 I am also more inclined toward children and juveniles in destitution, and programs that offer sustainable paths to break the cycle rather than momentarily alleviate it.
 However, I believe both short and long-term solutions are equal partners in the process.

-On Writing – Much of my journals both offline and online are written more around thought experiments than chronicling events or activities.
-As such, every article is living i.e. can change over time with learning and reinterpretation.
-Where necessary for privacy, I do throw in fictional elements to protect certain details.
-A few articles are limited with a passcode intended for a smaller circle but, over time and comfort, I intend for all contents to eventually be public.
+On Writing – Much of my journals both offline and online is seldom about chronicling events or activities that have passed.
+I write more as a way to think out loud without particular commitment to the thoughts mentioned or explored.
+I’m always open to learning and changing my mind with new-found knowledge or insight.
+As such, every article I write is living i.e. can change over time with study and reinterpretation.
+Where necessary for privacy, I do throw in fictional elements to protect details.
+Also, a few articles are limited with a passcode intended for a smaller circle but, over time and comfort, I intend for all contents to eventually be public.

 On Politics – I am apolitical in the sense that I neither identify with any one political ideology exclusively nor deem such ideals the only means to build and resolve society.
-However, I am fully engaged in current discourses and world affairs bearing in mind that real-life events are seldom as black and white as we often like to imagine them to be: we live in a world that is messy with complexities practically impossible to grasp or scrupulously redress and survival for only the fittest, seemingly nature’s penchant, is as distasteful as the coercion to conformity by a majority. 樹倒猢猻散 Since governments are ultimately a product of people, I cheer a little more on individual maturity than I do on general public movements – even though reckoning both as equally important.
+However, I am fully engaged in current discourses and world affairs, bearing in mind that real-life events are seldom as black and white as we often like to imagine them to be: we live in a world that is messy with complexities practically impossible to grasp or scrupulously redress and survival for only the fittest, seemingly nature’s penchant, is as distasteful as the coercion to conformity by a majority. 樹倒猢猻散 Since governments are ultimately a product of people, I cheer a little more on individual maturity than I do on public programs – even though reckoning both as equally important.
 In the long run, I think better individual values in multiple will effect a better government – regardless of its size.
+As far as popular support goes, I am in favor of i) societies where civil power is broadly diffused with ample checks and balances on direction and leadership over societies where civil power is concentrated and dictatorial (Nigeria used to be a totalitarian state, so my low preference for this form of government comes from first-hand experience.); ii) societies where all citizens are equal before the law, and procedures are clear enough to apply to everyone fairly.
+On nationalism and patriotism, I favor neither.
+I wouldn’t be what I am today, left only to any single country alone or blood kin.
+I have benefitted and flourished under the love and care of many cultures, arts, peoples, tastes, and knowledge.
+As a result, I identify with each and care just as much about what happens in remote places of the world as I do wherever I reside.
+I embrace the shared identity of everyone foremost as human beings, and my patriotism is with the collective human race and our home planet, Earth.
 Read More »

 On Criticism – A hallmark of life is the variety of our individual experiences.
 This diversity is the cradle of creativity and how we’re able to appreciate the world in expressions and forms different from our own, and that’s good.
 It also means that opinions are necessarily manifold, and even though acknowledging the sensitive emotions around criticism, I make an effort to keep an open mind even on the most fundamental subjects.
 Regarding personal criticisms, while people are prominent in my appreciation of life, their approval isn’t necessary.
 Even though a gentleman to some extent, I am no Boy Scout, and becoming one isn’t exactly on my list.
 Communing and cherishing the people in our world is a quintessential element of my engagement in life, but it just isn’t where I define myself.
 It shouldn’t be for anyone. | See an Excerpt »

-Some Realities Only Closer Relations Reveal: Birth middle name was Cyriacus, or was it Cyracus? ¯\_(ツ)_/¯ Despite my highest esteem for relationships, I value independence more.
-Despite my preferred judgment, I tend to show a lot of vulnerability in friendships for authenticity – bad fits often mistake this open gesture for weakness or some misguided opportunity to become patronizing… usually doesn’t end well for either of us:/.
-Unable to function and physiologically stressed in untidy environments or around clutter, aka neat freak.
+Embarrassing (?)
+Or Authentic (?)
+Reveals: Birth middle name was Cyriacus, or was it Cyracus? ¯\_(ツ)_/¯ Despite my highest esteem for relationships, I value independence more.
+I tend to show a lot of vulnerability in friendships as a gesture of authenticity – bad fits often mistake this openness for weakness or some misguided opportunity to patronize or assume dominance… this usually doesn’t end well for either of us:/.
+Having spent much of my early life disparaged by closest ties, I withdraw quickly and decisively from potentially derogating environments or communities – the world really is big enough for everyone to find their fit.
+I allow ample benefit of the doubt when dealing with people but will stay with an informed decision once made.
+Unable to function and physiologically stressed around clutter or untidy surroundings a.k.a neat freak.
+Takes me no more than two years to have a quick shower, usually at random hours of day or night.
+Even when inclined to contribute somehow, I do not bid publicly in fundraisers or auctions because I consider the process manipulative of people’s insecurities.
 I hate reunions.
 Personality tests categorize me as ENFJ-A. Texting top speed is 1word/minute, even when my life depends on it.
 I generally maintain some distance from my phone and email, especially at home, and the ringer is almost always on Silent/Vibrate mode.
-Unless justified to wait, I respond immediately upon seeing a message regardless of the time of day or night.
+Unless delayed, I respond immediately upon seeing a message regardless of the time of day or night.
 I never dine for the “dining experience”, I dine for the food.

 Featured song: